 Dental implants are a popular choice for tooth replacement, but what happens if they become loose?
 Do you need to seek emergency treatment?
 In most cases, loose dental implants can be treated by your dentist.
 However, if the implant is significantly loose or there is significant damage to the surrounding teeth, you may need to seek emergency treatment.
+Read the article below or visit a dentist’s website for more information about loose dental implants.

 What Are The Symptoms of a Loose Dental Implant?